wduquette/molt/README.md

 ## TODO Items

 * Issues from wduquette/molt.
-  * #14: Evaluation stack depth checking
   * #15: molt_shell::repl should support continuation lines
   * #17: molt_shell should document how to write app code.
-* Revise main parser to use CharPtr.
 * Add complete tests for the existing Tcl commands.
     * Test expression parser thoroughly
       * Add tests for "eq", "ne", "in", "ni"